sushanthkumar2004/ZK-Computational-Graph-Builder/README.md

 ```

 ### Node Types
+#### Tracking Depth

 ### Gate Types
-These are the two types of gates supported by the builder.
+These are the three types of gates supported by the builder.
 ```rust
 #[derive(Debug)]
 pub struct AddGate<F: Field> {